 With so many platforms to consider, it can be exhausting trying to keep up with the do’s and don’ts for business on social media.
 Alas, we’re here to say, “Relax, you can do this.”
-In fact with just a few basic tips, you can take your social presence far without sacrificing time or having to be an expert.
+In fact, with just a few basic tips, you can take your social presence far without sacrificing time or having to be an expert.

-Our Six Top Tips
+Our Six Top Tips for Social Media

 1) Keep It Real

 Because most business owners aren’t sure how to use design and graphics to communicate their message effectively, the best place to start is by writing your website or ad copy first.
-With your copy in hand, a good designer can help you develop ideas for graphics and layout that compliment and further your messaging.
+With your copy in hand, a good designer can help you develop ideas for graphics and layout that complement and further your messaging.
 If you choose to have your design firm produce your website or ad copy for you, having written out what’s important to you is a huge benefit to capturing your values, tone, and voice.

-2) Bring Your ‘Behind the Scenes’ Up Front
+2) Bring Your ‘Behind the Scenes’ Upfront

-Let readers and potential customers see who’s behind the camera…who the folks are that not only contribute to your success, but for whom your customer’s needs might be overlooked without them!
+Let readers and potential customers see who’s behind the camera, who the folks are that not only contribute to your success but for whom your customer’s needs might be overlooked without them!
 People like team players, so step aside now and then and show off your team!
 Photos of your team in action or a series featuring an Employee Pet of the Month photo works great!
 Your social viewers will appreciate learning more about you and your team and what makes you happy together.

 3) Target Ads to Targeted Audiences